API for MCMC Proposal Selection

 arguments and settings passed to the call or as control parameters.

-• constraints= argument (top-level): A one-sided formula containing a +- or --separated list of constraints. + terms add additional constraints to the model whereas - constraints relax them. - constraints are primarily used internally observational process estimation and are not described in detail, except to note that 1) they must be dyad-independent and 2) they necessitate falling back to the RLEBDM sampling API.
+• constraints= argument (top-level): A one-sided formula containing a +- or --separated list of constraints. + terms add additional constraints to the model whereas - constraints relax them. - constraints are primarily used internally for observational process estimation and are not described in detail, except to note that 1) they must be dyad-independent and 2) they necessitate falling back to the RLEBDM sampling API.
+A term_list or a list of formulas or term_lists is also supported.

 • reference= argument (top-level): A one-sided formula specifying the ERGM reference distribution, usually as a name with parameters if appropriate.